Hazim6163/Secret/readme.md

 ## commit description :
 to make the database support other languages which content other english alphabet we need to change the collations in the database to utf-general-ci and add the charset to the database connection.

+# sen1.3:
+in this section we will trying to:
+- get the sent messages from user A to the user B messages table with out refreshing the page